Krock.io Logo

 4. DropSend

-dropsend to send large files securely
+send large files

 You can use the DropSend file-transfer site to create an email to your recipient and attach the file you want to send.
 Your receiver gets an email with a link to the file, which they may view or download.
 DropSend has three personal plans, but all of them require a paid subscription.